 Insurance companies pay workers’ compensation benefits.
 They are more interested in keeping more of their profits for themselves than working in an employee’s best interests.
 To do that, insurers regularly deny or underpay valid workers’ compensation claims.

-When that is the case, a Georgia workers’ compensation lawyer can help navigate the workers’ comp system and obtain the benefits you deserve.
+When that is the case, a Georgia workers’ compensation attorney can help navigate the workers’ comp system and obtain the benefits you deserve.
 Contact the Augusta law firm of Gregory Smith Law, LLC now for a free claim review and discussion about how we help injured workers who have been denied benefits.

 How an Attorney Can Help with a Denied Claim in Georgia

 If your workers’ compensation claim is denied by the insurance company, it is important that you do not go through the process alone.
 The hearing process is complex and if not done properly, it can result in your claim being denied by the Georgia State Board of Workers’ Compensation.